-I would like to thank the last term Councillors and current Councillors for all their hard work during the past twelve months, especially the Deputy Mayor Councillor Denis Cook.
-I would also like to express my appreciation to the Chief Executive Officer and his staff.
+I would like to thank my four fellow Councillors for their efforts during the year especially the Deputy Mayor Denis Cook.
+I would also express my appreciation to the Chief Executive Officer and his staff.

-Mun Briel
+Man Briel

 Mark O'Brien MAYOR